symfony/symfony-docs/bundles/best_practices.rst

 Translation Files
 -----------------

-If a bundle provides message translations, they must be defined in the XLIFF format; the domain should be named after the bundle name (``acme_blog``).
+If a bundle provides message translations, they should be defined in the XLIFF or YAML format; the domain should be named after the bundle name (``acme_blog``).

 A bundle must not override existing messages from another bundle.